facebook/winterfell/fri/README.md

 * Extension field,
 * Domain blowup factor,
 * Hash function (used for Merkle commitments),

-Some parameters are currently hard-coded.
-Specifically:

-* Folding factor - i.e. by how much the degree of a polynomial is reduced with each FRI layer.
-Currently, this is hard-coded to 4.
+* Folding factor (used for degree reduction for each FRI layer),
-* Remainder length - i.e. maximum size of the last FRI layer.
-This is currently hard-coded to 256.
+* Maximum size of the last FRI layer.

-In the future, these parameters will be dynamically configurable as well.

 ## References